-2. The very best deals are online-only, one-day Thanksgiving deals.
+2. The very best deals are the online-only, one-day Thanksgiving deals.

 Costco warehouse stores aren’t open on Thanksgiving Day.

-But you should still plan to shop online after you eat your turkey dinner, because Black Friday deals that are available in store the day after Thanksgiving will be available online on Thanksgiving Day!
+But you should still plan to shop online at any point that day, because Black Friday deals that are available in store will be available on Costco.com Thanksgiving Thursday!

 These deals historically can be found near the back of the Costco Holiday Savings Book with a bright red stripe along the top indicating they’ll be available online Thanksgiving Day.

 3. Shop online even if you’re not a Costco member.

 It’s true.
 You don’t have to be a member to shop Costco online.
-Even on Thanksgiving and Black Friday.
+Even on Thanksgiving, Black Friday and Costco Cyber Monday.

-You might pay a 5% surcharge on items as a non-member, but if you only shop Costco during the holidays, it may still be cheaper than forking out the membership fee.
+You might pay a 5% surcharge on items as a non-member, but if you only shop Costco during the holidays, it still may be cheaper than forking out the $60/year membership fee.

-4. Don’t worry about coupons — Costco’s savings are instant.
+4. Don’t worry about coupons — Costco’s “instant savings” are automatic.

 The sale price should ring up right there on the spot.

-5. Look for deals on Dyson vacuums, ThermoFlask water bottles and TVs.
+5. Look for deals on Dyson vacuums and electronics like Apple, Chromebook, and TVs.

 Buy.
 Your.
 Dyson.
 At.
 Costco.
-Dyson vacuums aren’t the absolute cheapest ever at Costco during Black Friday, but they’re within $20 of the best deal we see, so if you like the convenience of Costco, go for it.
+Dyson vacuums aren’t the absolute cheapest ever during Costco Black Friday, but they’re within $20 of the best deal we see, so if you like the convenience of Costco, go for it.

 Because of the ability to earn loads of Kohl’s Cash, most retailers can’t compete with Kohl’s prices on Xbox, PlayStation, Instant Pot or small kitchen appliances.

 You can get an Xbox gaming console for around $189 at Kohl’s during Black Friday, which Costco’s $229 price tag just can’t hold a candle to.